CathalD/BlueCarbon_Eelgrass_Workshop/01_Background/README.md

 </table>

 However, if/when multiple overlapping disturbances occur, the ecosystem can continue to degrade over time, becoming a net emitter of carbon and losing the carbon it had stored.
-This is common in ecosystems experiencing "multiple stressors", cumulative effects, and/or altered disturbance regimes
+This is common in ecosystems experiencing "multiple stressors", "cumulative effects", and/or "altered disturbance regimes"

 <table>
 <tr>